JavaScript Variables

 • Variable names cannot use the reserved words.

-By convention, variable names use camelcase like message, yourAge, and myName.
+By convention, variable names use camelCase like message, yourAge, and myName.

 JavaScript is a dynamically typed language.
-This means that you don’t need to specify the variable’s type in the declaration like other static-typed languages such as Java or C#.
+This means that you don’t need to explitly specify the variable’s type in the declaration like other static-typed languages such as Java or C#.

 Starting in ES6, you can use the let keyword to declare a variable like this: